UK tech experts · info@vividrepairs.co.uk

 For specific use cases, yes.
 The COOLHOOD and UPERFECT portable monitors (both around £50-70) are brilliant for remote workers, students, or anyone needing a second screen on the go.
 They're not replacements for proper desktop monitors, but the convenience factor is massive.
 Build quality won't match premium portables, but at half the price, that's expected.

 The Acer Nitro KG242Y proves you can.
-At £69.90, it offers 165Hz refresh rate, 1ms response time, and FreeSync support.
+At this price, it offers 165Hz refresh rate, 1ms response time, and FreeSync support.
 That's proper gaming specs for less than the cost of a new game.
 You won't get HDR or fancy RGB lighting, but for competitive gaming on a budget, it's sorted.
 Just don't expect premium colour accuracy for content creation.

 The main compromises are build quality (more plastic, wobbly stands), limited connectivity (often just HDMI and VGA), basic OSD controls, and no premium features like USB-C or built-in KVM switches.
 Colour accuracy won't match professional displays, and brightness typically maxes out around 250 nits.
 But for everyday use, web browsing, and casual gaming, these limitations rarely matter in practice.